MarcinOrlowski/laravel-api-response-builder/README.md

 #### Errors ####

-Returning errors is almost as simple as returning success, however you need to provide at least error code to `error()` method wich will be then reported back to caller.
+Returning errors is almost as simple as returning success, however you need to provide at least error code to `error()` method which will be then reported back to caller.
 To keep your source readable and clear, it's strongly suggested to create separate class i.e. `app/ErrorCode.php` and put all codes you need to use in your code there as `const` and then reference it.
 This way you protect yourself from using wrong code or save your time in case you will need to refactor code range in future.
 For example, your imaginary